Navid-JL/foc/README.md

 ## Module 5 - Network Security

 This module reviews the major aspect of network security.
 Specifically, it covers spoofing attacks, DoS/DDoS templates, and packet filters (firewalls).
 The module also introduces vulnerability/network scanning and related strategies, as well as prime countermeasures to reduce the network attack surface such as, hardening, network segmentation and honeypots.
-The related material containes some reference papers and a very basic port scanning tool written in Python.
+The related material containes some reference papers and a very basic port scanner written in Python.

 ## Seminar - Vulnerability Discovery: SAST and Fuzz Testing